liamwalsh1980/Milestone-Project-4/README.md

 ‘Error’ toasts are represented with a red colour border and displayed for users when they do the following: -

-- Attempting to remove a product and an error occurs.
+- Attempting to delete a product from the sit, an error will occur.

 Other success toasts are also in place.